My father-in-law had been letting EJ manage his IRA since he retired in the 90's. He would always tout the great job his advisor did for him.

 I now have a decent amount of evidence to show my in-laws that EJ has cost them thousands over the years.
 In the period of Oct2016-Feb2017 EJ's returns are only 50% of a couch potato portfolio of half total stock market and half total bond fund (and the bond fund hasn't made diddly)!

-Review about: Edward Jones Financial Advisor.
+Product or Service Mentioned: Edward Jones Financial Advisor.

 Reason of review: Poor customer service.